 Serengeti National Park

-Why visit Serengeti National Park
+Why Visit Serengeti National Park

-- Big migrations are outstanding natural events
+- The Great wildebeest migrations are outstanding natural events.

 - Home of big cats and predators

-- Game drive
+- Game drive and Bird watching

-- Balloon Safari – an unrivalled experience,
+- Balloon safari – an unrivalled experience

-- Easy drive from Arusha
+- An easy drive from Arusha

 - Daily scheduled flight from Arusha, Zanzibar or Dar es Salaam